Good Start Program - Training Puppies from 10 - 13 Weeks of Age

 4. Provide socialization (just plain attention and love from a variety of people).
 We also socialize them with several gentle dogs.

 5. Lay a good foundation for house training.
 We begin crate training by feeding puppies in crates before they are six weeks old and use positive methods of creating a love of a crate.
 See our page on Building a Desire for a Crate for more details.
 Our puppies are not closed in crates overnight until they are about 12-13 weeks of age, just before going home.
 Before this, they have free access to outside through a doggy door at night time while we are working on building crate desire and bladder control during the day-time.
-During the day-time starting at 9 weeks, we make heavy use of crates and pens and have our puppies on a schedule rotating between obedience training sessions inside and outside, socialization sessions, time in crates, meals in crates, quiet play in pens (separately and in pairs) with toys, and free play with each other with access to both inside and outside through a doggy door.
+During the day-time starting at 10 weeks, we make heavy use of crates and pens and have our puppies on a schedule rotating between obedience training sessions inside and outside, socialization sessions, time in crates, meals in crates, quiet play in pens (separately and in pairs) with toys, and free play with each other with access to both inside and outside through a doggy door.
 All of this is interspersed with many trips outside to potty.

 What can you expect from a puppy that has finished this program